precice/precice.github.io_old/09-workshop.md

 ### Sunday, February 16

-If you are in Munich the day before, join us for a hiking trip on the Bavarian Alps. (optional, TBA)
+If you are in Munich the day before, join us for a social event on Sunday. (optional, TBA)

 ### Monday, February 17
 * 9:00 - 12:00 Hands-on introductory workshop (optional)